tristenwallace/karaoke-app/Readme.md

 - MYSQL_PASSWORD: The password for your MySQL database user.
 - MYSQL_ROOT_PASSWORD: The password for your MySQL root user.
 - FLASK_SECRET_KEY: A secret key used by Flask for securely signing the session cookie.
 Use a strong random value here.
 - YOUTUBE_API_KEY: (Optional) Required if you're integrating YouTube API features.
-Obtain this key from the Google Cloud Console by creating a project and enabling the YouTube Data API v3.
+Obtain this key from the [Google Cloud Console](https://console.cloud.google.com/) by creating a project and enabling the YouTube Data API v3.

 ### 3. Initialize the Database

-After the containers are up, you need to set up the MySQL database schema and seed it with initial data if necessary.
+After downloading the repo and add environment variables, you need to spin up the container and set up the MySQL database schema.
+You can seed it with initial data if necessary.
 Execute the following commands:

 ```
+# Spin up the container
+docker-composer up -d

+# Confirm the container is running
+docker-compose ps

 # Run database migrations
 docker-compose exec web flask db upgrade

 # Seed the database (optional)
 docker-compose exec web flask seed-db
 ```

 These commands will create the necessary tables and seed them with initial data for testing.
+If you haven't added your username to the docker group, you'll need to run these commands with sudo.

 ## Usage